roast-cms/image-froth/README.md

 ```

 ### Contributing

 PRs and issue reports are welcome.
 Please submit all PRs to `develop` branch.
-To test, run `yarn start`
+To test, run `yarn dev`